EONRaider/Simple-Async-Port-Scanner/README.md

 *Different tests have shown the present application can be from 10 to 20 times faster than `nmap` when performing simple TCP Connect scans.*

+**ADVISORY:** For the sake of simplicity this application does not implement a maximum number of workers responsible for making each connection, instead spawning a new worker for every target socket (i.e. combination of target address and TCP port) until the process is complete.
+What this means in practice is that performing a scan of a significant number of ports on a single host will consequently trigger a great number of requests being sent almost simultaneously, potentially causing an involuntary situation analogous to that of a *SYN-flood Denial-of-Service attack* on hosts not able to handle the sudden spike in the number of requests they have to handle.
+For this particular reason, and in addition to the [Legal Disclaimer](#legal-disclaimer) section below, **all users are advised by the developers to use caution when scanning live hosts.**

 ## Running the Application